daliwang/LandSim/docs/README_prediction_quality.md

 5. **prediction_quality_by_variable.png**: Bar chart showing quality distribution by variable
 6. **overall_prediction_quality.png**: Pie chart showing overall quality distribution
 7. **r2_vs_rmse.png**: Scatter plot of R² vs Relative RMSE
+8. **bad_predictions_detailed.csv**: Full list of predictions classified as "bad" (export can be disabled)

+In addition, the text report now includes a "Bad Predictions Summary" and a limited detailed list (controlled by `--bad-text-limit`), and the HTML report includes a table of the first N bad predictions (controlled by `--bad-html-limit`).

 ## Classification Criteria